greenhandzdl/nekro-agent-toolkit/doc/README-EN.md

 ## License

-Please refer to the [Nekro Agent Project](https://github.com/KroMiose/nekro-agent) for license information.
+Please refer to the [Nekro Agent Project](https://github.com/KroMiose/nekro-agent) and [this project](../LICENSE) for license information.